 such as collagen, fibrin, and heparan sulfate proteoglycans (e.g.

 mediates a wide variety of cellular interactions with

-the extracellular matrix (ECM) and plays important roles in cell
+(ECM) and plays important roles in cell

 adhesion, migration, growth and differentiation.